standsleeping/design-kit/docs/reference/visual-language.md

 Hiding the scrollbar (`scrollbar-width: none`) is not a fourth mode.
 It removes a structural affordance and violates `BOUNDARY_OWNERSHIP`: the container's edge no longer reads as a scroll surface.

-**Nested boundary-rails need a dead zone.** Two boundary-rail scrollbars may coexist along the same scroll-line — an inner list inside a flush column whose own outer scrollbar is also boundary-rail — *only* when they are separated by a horizontal dead zone of at least `1rem` between their tracks.
+**Nested boundary-rails need a dead zone.** Two boundary-rail scrollbars may coexist along the same scroll-line (an inner list inside a flush column whose own outer scrollbar is also boundary-rail) *only* when they are separated by a horizontal dead zone of at least `1rem` between their tracks.
 Without that gap, the two rails read as a single thickened bar (or a duplicate-edge mistake).
 Same gutter colors on both is correct: they're the same kind of edge at different levels.
 The dead zone, not the color, is what disambiguates them.

 When a scroll container holds both a sticky chrome bar (app bar, section header) at `top: 0` and sticky cell content (`<thead>` cells, sub-section headers) at `top: <chrome-height>`, give the chrome a higher stacking layer than the in-flow stickies.
 Same `z-index` plus DOM order means the later element (the table header) paints over the chrome in the overlap band, and content briefly appears to sit above the bar before disappearing under it.
 Use `--z-chrome` for the bar and `--z-sticky` for in-content stickies; both stay below `--z-overlay`.

 ### Bookend frame for flush dividers

-When a horizontal rule must function as a section divider with no padding gap above or below — typically wrapping a flush scrollable region between two sections — the rule cannot live as a child element's `border`.
+When a horizontal rule must function as a section divider with no padding gap above or below (typically wrapping a flush scrollable region between two sections), the rule cannot live as a child element's `border`.
 The child only spans its own width, so its border stops short of the column edge (and stops short of any reserved scrollbar gutter).
 Wrap the content in a *frame* element that owns the full column width and the divider role:

 ```html
 <section class="section-frame-host">…blurb…</section>